Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample9.JPG)

-This section has modern (90's to current) childrens books series.
+This section has modern (written in the 90's to current) childrens books series.
 A Series of Unfortunate Events.
 Harry Potter, Artemis Fowl, Alex Rider, Inkworld, Inheritance Cycle, etc.

 ![alt text](Images/Book2VecSample10.JPG)

-These books all seem to have informational elements.
+These books all seem to have informational themes.
 This section has the most fascinating trends to me.
 I still haven't fully interpreted these trends but here are the ones I noticed so far.

-The top right seem to be focused on relationship informaion, and below that are books focused on financial and organizational success (Think and Grow Rich, The 7 Habits of Highly Effective People, etc).
-Elon Musk's biography is in that section, which seems to be a favorite of Silicon Valley Tech people.
-The the books on the middle right are productivity themed, (The 4-hour workweek, Flow:The Psycology ofPtimal Experience ).
+The top right seem to be focused on relationship informaion, and below that are books focused on financial, career,  and organizational success (Think and Grow Rich, The 7 Habits of Highly Effective People, etc).
+Elon Musk's biography is in that section, which seems to be a favorite of Silicon Valley tech start-up people.
+The the books on the middle right are productivity themed, (The 4-hour workweek, Flow: The Psycology of Optimal Experience ).

-The books in the middle have more of a narrative/story elements: Walter Issacson books , Michael Lewis books, Deliverying Happyness.
-The the right of that is books about startups.
+The books in the middle have more narrative elements: Walter Issacson books, Michael Lewis books, Deliverying Happyness.
+To the right of that are books about startups.
 The bottom left has books on food and plant life.

 The middle right is focused on art-based informational books.

 ![alt text](Images/Book2VecSample12.JPG)

-This section continues the informational trend above, themes more ofcused on history.
+This section continues the informational trend above, themes more focused on history.

 ![alt text](Images/Book2VecSample11.JPG)